tgross/devopsdaysmsp2018/content/_index.md

 # a problem of scale

 {{% note %}}
-the problem we have here is not just that these systems all have serious real-world consequences; we can look at the Therac-25 accidents in the 80's for examples of that. the problem is that those consequences are multiplied by the scale of these systems
+the problem we have here is not just that these systems all have serious real-world consequences; we can look at the Therac-25 accidents in the 80's for examples of that. the problem is that those consequences are multiplied by the scale of these systems.
 {{% /note %}}

 ---